Balanced scorecard: Design

-These steps go far beyond the simple task of identifying a small number of financial and non-financial measures, but illustrate the requirement for whatever design process is used to fit within broader thinking about how the resulting balanced scorecard will integrate with the wider business management process.
+These steps go beyond the simple task of identifying a small number of financial and non-financial measures, but illustrate the requirement for whatever design process is used to fit within broader thinking about how the resulting balanced scorecard will integrate with the wider business management process.

 Although it helps focus managers' attention on strategic issues and the management of the implementation of strategy, it is important to remember that the balanced scorecard itself has no role in the formation of strategy.
 In fact, balanced scorecards can co-exist with strategic planning systems and other tools.

 First generation

 The first generation of balanced scorecard designs used a "four perspective" approach to identify what measures to use to track the implementation of strategy.
 The original four "perspectives" proposed were: